SD Card Cloning🔗

 Use the SD card image🔗

-You can now use this SD card image with the non-standard installation guide for installing the PlanktoScope OS on an SD card for one or more PlanktoScopes.
+You can now use this SD card image with the standard installation guide for installing the PlanktoScope OS on an SD card for one or more PlanktoScopes.